khaledabdelaziz1330-dot/n8n-automation-portfolio/gym-lead-management/README.md

 3. **Lead qualification & logging**
    - Saves all answers in **Google Sheets**
-   - Assigns a status (New / Hot / Warm / Trial booked)
+   - Assigns a status (New / Hot / Trial booked)
    - This sheet becomes a simple **CRM** for the gym team.

 4. **Trial booking**